 Assessment in the first, second and third year is a mixture of unseen written examinations, marked problem sheets and laboratory work.
-In their 3rd year in Southampton, the students take all the core material from the 3rd and 4th years of the normal MPhys programme.
-In the fourth year the students carry out a research project abroad.
-The aim of the year abroad is to enable first class students to take part in genuine research that will challenge their skills and knowledge in astrophysics.
+In your 3rd year in Southampton, as well as the standard MPhys third year core students will additionally take two final year, level-M units (PHYS6003 Advanced Quantum Physics, PHYS6011 Particle Physics) and are also required to take as core PHYS6017 Computer Techniques in Physics.
+In the fourth year students carry out a research project abroad.
+The aim of the year abroad is to enable first class students to take part in genuine research that will challenge their skills and knowledge in particle physics.
 Assessment for this year will be by two reports (one halfway through and one at the end), a viva and a seminar presentation.